Diversified exposure to emerging markets, capturing value and growth

 Portfolio Attribution

-The Causeway Emerging Markets UCITS Fund (“Fund”) outperformed the Index in January 2023.
-We use both bottom-up “stock-specific” and top-down factor categories to seek to forecast alpha for the stocks in the Fund’s investable universe.
-Our bottom-up valuation factor was a positive indicator during the month.
-Our technical (price momentum), growth, and competitive strength factors were negative.
-Of our top-down factors, country and currency were positive while sector and macroeconomic were negative indicators during the month.
+The Fund outperformed the Index in March 2025.
+We use both bottom-up "stock-specific" and top-down factor categories to seek to forecast alpha for the stocks in the Portfolio's investable universe.
+Our bottom-up valuation, growth, and corporate events factors were positive indicators in March.
+Our technical (price momentum) and competitive strength factors were negative indicators.
+Our top-down macroeconomic, country/sector aggregate, and currency factors were negative indicators in March.

 The market commentary expresses the portfolio managers’ views as of the date of this report and should not be relied on as research or investment advice regarding any stock.
 These views and the Fund holdings and characteristics are subject to change.
 There is no guarantee that any forecasts made will come to pass.
 Any securities identified and described in this report do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in the securities identified was or will be profitable.
 Diversification does not protect against market loss.
 Current and future holdings are subject to risk.